 Current Site Status

-Long-term ground water cleanup to protect Godwin's Mill Pond Reservoir, located less than 500 feet from the Saunders Supply Company Site, is still ongoing.
+Long-term ground water cleanup to protect Godwin's Mill Pond, located less than 500 feet from the Saunders Supply Company Site, is still ongoing.
 The ground water collection, treatment, and monitoring system was constructed by EPA in April 1998, shortly before implementing the long-term, or remedial, cleanup.
 By law, EPA is only allowed to operate long-term actions such as the ground water system for ten years and, at that point, must turn it over to the state.
 In July 2009, EPA transferred operation and maintenance of the ground water system to the Virginia Department of Environmental Quality (VDEQ).
-VDEQ is planning on an optimization study in 2013.
-In the meantime, VDEQ will continue treating and monitoring the ground water until the ground water clean-up levels are met.
+VDEQ will continue treating and monitoring the ground water until the ground water clean-up levels are met.

-The second Five-Year Review Report was issued on December 29, 2009.
+The third Five-Year Review Report was issued on December 29, 2014.
 The finding of the second five-year review is the same as the first five-year review, that the remedy for the site is protective of human health and the environment in the short term.
 All threats at the site associated with ingestion or dermal contact with contaminated soil and sediment have been addressed through excavation and off-site treatment and disposal.
 There are no exposures to the contaminated ground water because everyone in the vicinity of the site is connected to the city of Suffolk public water supply and the ground water extraction system has prevented contamination from reaching either Godwins Millpond or MW-19D, the EPA monitoring well closest to the pond.
-The lone issue brought up through the five-year review process is that, in order to achieve long-term protectiveness, EPA must complete efforts to place an institutional control restricting the use of ground water on the Kelly property.
-EPA completed this action in September 2011.
-The next five-year review report is due by December 2014.
+Two issues were brought up through the five-year review process.
+First, EPA must evaluate the need to perform dioxin sampling beyond the previously excavated area.
+Second, EPA must determine that foam was not used in firefighting exercises or sample groundwater for PFOA and PFOS.
+Long-term protectiveness will be achieved when cleanup goals are met.
+The next five-year review report is due by December 2019.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.